Budget vs Actuals Template: How to Effectively Manage a Budget in Microsoft Excel

 Creating a budget vs. actuals report can involve various labor-intensive steps when using Microsoft Excel the old-fashioned way.
 Luckily, however, modern Excel contains BI tools such as Excel Power Query and Power Pivot, which make creating a budget vs. actuals template much more attainable.

-In this article, you will learn how to set up a dynamic model in Excel using these tools.
+In this article, you will learn how to set up a dynamic model on budget vs. actuals in Excel using these tools.
 Apart from this being a painless process, rest assured you’ll end up with an accurate budget vs. actuals report that’s generated automatically.
 Let’s get started!

 Having access to Microsoft Excel is a must.
-Then, be sure to download this Excel file to follow along with the tutorial detailed below.
+Then, be sure to download the file below to follow along with the tutorial.

 Below, you’ll see screenshots for each of the tabs in the Excel file we’ll be working with.
 Those tabs are: Actual, Budget, Chart of Accounts, and Level.